raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
-![Diagram showing the location of the USB 3 ports on the Raspberry Pi](images/rpi4-usb3-vector.png) Good news - the Coral dongle requires no assembly!
+![Diagram showing the location of the USB 3 ports on the Raspberry Pi](images/rpi4-usb3-vector.png) Good news - the Coral accelerator requires no assembly!
-Simply locate the USB-C cable and plug it into the dongle, and then plug the other end into any of the blue USB (USB 3) ports.
+Simply locate the USB-C cable and plug it into the accelerator, and then plug the other end into any of the blue USB (USB 3) ports.

 TODO: add photo
 --- /task ---